 Last summer, Parton challenged himself to think about international affairs in a new way through a summer Global Seminar titled: “The Global Ghetto,” with the Princeton Institute for International and Regional Studies.
 “The class was extraordinary.
 We spent six weeks in Italy—three in Rome and three in Venice.
 It allowed for significant personal growth.”
 The course traces the birth and spread of the ghetto as a social form and as an idea throughout world history.
 “It helped me view my studies at Princeton through a new lens.”

-Today, as a Woodrow Wilson School concentrator, Parton is engaged in independent work that speaks directly to his career goal of becoming a federal judge.
+Today, as a Princeton School of Public and International Affairs concentrator, Parton is engaged in independent work that speaks directly to his career goal of becoming a federal judge.
 “I came in thinking I would study English or economics,” he explains, but a junior research seminar titled “Courts, Judges and Controversies” has sparked his interest in a new career path.
 He still takes journalism courses to keep up with the craft of writing.
 “I joke with my friends that I will be a children’s book author who is a benchwarmer on the Supreme Court.”
 He is one of 10 students selected for the 2017 cohort of the Scholars in the Nation’s Service Initiative (SINSI), designed to encourage, support and prepare the nation’s top students to pursue careers in the U.S. federal government.